rust-windowing/winit/src/changelog/unreleased.md

 - On Windows, make `ControlFlow::WaitUntil` work more precisely using `CREATE_WAITABLE_TIMER_HIGH_RESOLUTION`.
 - On X11, creating windows on screen that is not the first one (e.g. `DISPLAY=:0.1`) works again.
 - On X11, creating windows while passing `with_x11_screen(non_default_screen)` works again.
+- On X11, fix XInput handling that prevented a new window from getting the focus in some cases.